-In respect of the Originator, such risk is mitigated by the fact that, according to the Master Transfer Agreement, in relation to each Portfolio transferred by it, the Originator shall provide the Issuer with (i) a solvency certificate signed by an authorised representative of the Originator dated no earlier than 5 (five) Business Days prior to the Transfer Date of the Initial Portfolio (or the relevant Offer Date of each Subsequent Portfolio); and (ii) a good standing certificate issued by the competent companies' register (certificate di iscrizione nella sezione ordinaria della Camera di Commercio, Industria, Artigianato ed Agricoltura), dated no earlier than 5 (five) Business Days prior to the Transfer Date of the Initial Portfolio (or the relevant Offer Date of each Subsequent Portfolio), stating that the Originator is not subject to any insolvency proceeding.
-Furthermore, under the Warranty and Indemnity Agreement, the Originator has represented that it is solvent as at the Transfer Date of the Initial Portfolio and at the Issue Date and such representation shall be deemed to be repeated as at the Transfer Date of each Subsequent Portfolio and the date on which the Advanced Purchase Price for the relevant Subsequent Portfolio is paid. (...)>>.
+In respect of the Originator, such risk is mitigated by the fact that, according to the Master Transfer Agreement, in relation to each Portfolio transferred by it, the Originator has provided the Issuer with (i) a solvency certificate signed by an authorised representative of the Originator dated the Transfer Date of the Initial Portfolio (or the relevant Offer Date of each Subsequent Portfolio); and (ii) a good standing certificate issued by the competent companies' register (certificate di iscrizione nella sezione ordinaria della Camera di Commercio, Industria, Artigianato ed Agricoltura), dated no earlier than 5 (five) Business Days prior to the Transfer Date of the Initial Portfolio (or the relevant Offer Date of each Subsequent Portfolio), stating that the Originator is not subject to any insolvency proceeding.
+Furthermore, under the Warranty and Indemnity Agreement, the Originator has represented that it is solvent as at the Transfer Date of the Initial Portfolio and at the Issue Date and such representation shall be deemed to be repeated as at the Transfer Date of each Subsequent Portfolio and the date on which the Purchase Price for the relevant Subsequent Portfolio is paid. (...)>>.